Code-Institute-Submissions/carillion/README.md

 ### Bugs

 I struggled to get a good size for the modal inclusion of a video relating to the right modal.
 Opening the modal shows a very small version of the video.
 I was unable to find a solution to showcasing what I wanted in this section - I would in future replace this with perhaps more text and an external link to listen/view media relating to this.

+It is worth noting I had followed an older tutorial on some sections of this website which had included Bootstrap 3, not 4.
+I would be more aware of the differences for any project moving forward.

 ### Validation